keyes-timothy/med-pride/reports/na_general_report_1.md

   ) %>%
   mutate(
     race = fct_reorder(race, desc(`Number of respondents`)),
+    #this is wrong -> denominator should be n, not the sum
     percentage = (`Number of respondents` / sum(`Number of respondents`)) * 100
   ) %>%
   ggplot(aes(x = race, y = `Number of respondents`)) +